pacs-course/pacs-examples/Examples/README.md

-# Course on Advanced programming for scientific computing #
+# Examples of the Course on Advanced Programming for Scientific Computing (aka PACS)#
-## Mathematical Engineering, Politecnico di Milano ##
+**Mathematical Engineering, Politecnico di Milano** **Copyright Luca Formaggia 2012-2024**
-## Copyright Luca Formaggia 2012-2023 ##

 ## LICENCING ##
 The software contained in the subfolders of this directory is free-software released under a GNU General Public Licens (GPL).
 The details of the licence are availabe in the `COPYRIGHT` file in the root directory.

 ## CONTENT ##

-Here you find the examples given in the course

-`doc` -> Possible additional documentation

-`lib` -> Possible libraries needed to compile some example
+`bin/` -> Directory where the executables are installed.
+It contains some scripts to beautify your code (see below)

+`lib/` -> Directory where the libraries are installed.
+Initially empty, but it will be filled with the libraries produced by the examples

+`lib64/` -> Only for compatibility.
+In fact is a link to `lib`

-`include` -> General include files
+`include/` -> General include files.
+Initially empty, but it will be filled with the include files of the examples

+`share/` -> Directory where the documentation is installed.
+Initially empty, but it will be filled with the documentation of the examples

-`src` -> Directory with the example sources
+`src/` -> Directory with the example sources.
+Probably the most important directory.
+Look at the `CONTENT.md` file for a description of the examples.

-`astyle_scripts_and_hooks` Some tools to beautify your code, based on [Artistic Style](http://astyle.sourceforge.net/) (you mast install astyle if you wish to use the tools in this directory).
+`astyle_scripts_and_hooks/` Some tools to beautify your code, based on [Artistic Style](http://astyle.sourceforge.net/) (you mast install astyle if you wish to use the tools in this directory).

-`clang-format_scripts_and_hooks` Some tools to beautify your code, based on [clang-format](https://www.electronjs.org/docs/latest/development/clang-format) (you must have clang-tools installed! if you want to use the utilities in this directory).
+`clang-format_scripts_and_hooks/` Some tools to beautify your code, based on [clang-format](https://www.electronjs.org/docs/latest/development/clang-format) (you must have clang-tools installed! if you want to use the utilities in this directory)

+`environment.sh` A bash script that sets the environment variables needed by the examples.
+It can simplify life if you are not using the mk-modules adopted in the course.
+In that case you can copy it in your `.profile` file in your home directory (see note at the end of the file), **after having changed the path correctly**.

+`Makefile.user` A makefile that you must copy to `Makefile.inc` and edit to suit your system.
+It is used by all the examples.
+It is explained in the next section.

+`setup.sh` A bash script that compiles the main utilities in one shot so that you have averything set.
+It is explained in the next section.

 ## HOW TO COMPILE AND INSTALL THE EXAMPLES: ##